 Head protection is one of the fundamental components of employee safety.
 This is because some employees normally work in areas that are risky as far as head injuries are concerned.
-To prevent chances of hard objects hitting your head in your line of duty, you should consider wearing a hard hat.
+To prevent the chances of hard objects hitting your head in your line of duty, you should consider wearing a hard hat.
 Occupation Health and Safety Act or what is commonly known as OSHA rules, has approved head hat.

 Currently, OSHA hard hats regulations are in place to ensure that employees get the much-needed head protection whenever they are in their respective workplaces.
 This article will outline the various OSHA hard hat rules and the requirements that the hard hats should meet.
-Besides these specific regulations there are ANSI (American National Standards Institute) components that we shall look as well.
+Besides these specific regulations, there are ANSI (American National Standards Institute) components that we shall look at as well.

 Qualities of a Good Hard Hat